- Classes taught in French

 - Housing: local host families, dorms, and studettes

-- Meals: with host families and/or meal stipend card
+- Meals: with host families and/or grocery stipend card

 - Academic year students DELF/DALF exams included